Travel, Travel Hacks

 They have free wifi

-It’s not amazing but they have it!
+It’s not high-speed wi-fi but they have it!
 No rationing data here – you can roam until your hearts content.

 Only basic facilities are open

 According to the interweb there is a 24/7 Costa in Heathrow terminal 5, god knows where that is!
 I couldn’t find it for the life of me.
 The toilets are open and there are multiple water dispensers but other than that you’re on your own.
-Bring snacks if you know you’ll want them or you’ll have to wait until dawn for the shops to open.
+Bring snacks if you know you’ll want them.
+Or you’ll have to wait until dawn for the shops and on-site restaurants to open.

 TOP TIPS